Z3taZer0/Project-Z0-F/README.md

--Please future me, tell me it was a success.-
+-Please future me, tell me that it was a success.-